MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

     ![](/img/react-to-full-stack/api-13.png)

 14. Click the newly created '/todo' endpoint then click 'Actions' => 'Create Method'.
-Like before an empty drop-down list will appear select the 'GET' method then click the check icon.
+Like before, an empty drop-down list will appear select the 'GET' method then click the check icon.
 You will then be brought to this screen, the configuration for the method is the exact same: Lambda integration type, check 'Use Proxy Integration', select the same Lambda region and function name then click save.

     ![](/img/react-to-full-stack/api-14.png)